Michigan vs. Iowa NCAA Football Odds, Plays and Insights | December 4, 2021

 Over/Under Insights

-- Michigan and its opponents have gone over the current 43.5-point total in seven of 12 games (58.3%) this season.
+- Michigan's games this season have gone over 43.5 points seven of 12 times.

-- Iowa has combined with its opponents to score more than 43.5 points in five of 12 games this season.

-- The two teams combine to average 63 points per game, 19.5 more than the over/under in this contest.
+- The 34.5 combined points per game that these two squads have allowed this season are nine fewer than the 43.5 over/under in this contest.

-- These two squads combine to surrender 34.5 points per game, nine fewer than this contest's over/under.

 - Wolverines games this season feature an average total of 53 points, a number 9.5 points higher than Saturday's over/under.